open-ephys/gui-docs/source/Developer-Guide/Compiling-the-GUI.rst

 Next, launch Xcode and open the :code:`open-ephys-GUI.xcodeproj` file that now lives in the "Build" directory.

-Inside XCode, hit the "Run" button to build the GUI and plugins from source.
-To run the GUI from within XCode, select the "open-ephys" scheme from the drop-down menu next to the Run and Stop buttons, instead of "ALL_BUILD".
+Inside Xcode, hit the "Run" button to build the GUI and plugins from source.
+To run the GUI from within Xcode, select the "open-ephys" scheme from the drop-down menu next to the Run and Stop buttons, instead of "ALL_BUILD".

 Linux
 ######